common name: phaon crescent, mat plant crescent

 Figure 1.
 Adult phaon crescent, Phyciodes phaon (Edwards).
 Photograph by Robert Lord Zimlich.

-The wingspread is 14 to 16 mm.
+The wingspread is 2.3 to 3.2 cm.
 The upper surface of the wings is brown with orange checkered spots and the front wings have a median white to yellowish band (also visible on the undersides).
 The undersides of the wings are orange and light tan with blackish brown markings.

 Larvae are variable in color from olive to brown with dark subdorsal bands and white lateral bands.
 Both thoracic and abdominal segments have transverse bands of scoli each of which bears brown setae.